abhay39/company-project/README.md

 ## Features

+Responsibility Division
+Component Structure:
+Divided the application into the following components:

+TaskList: Manages the display of tasks within a category.
+TaskItem: Represents an individual task.
+TaskForm: Allows users to add new tasks.
+Single Responsibility:

+Ensured each component has a single responsibility for better maintainability.

 1. **Task Form:**
    - Use the task form to easily add new tasks.
    - Assign a category to each task for better organization.